 Part C – Company and/or ABN Registration

-21.1 LawPath offers company incorporation services, Australian Business Names registration services and Goods and Services Tax registration services to Clients.
+21.1 LawPath offers Company Incorporation services, Australian Business Number (ABN) registration services, Tax File Number (TFN) registration and Goods and Services Tax (GST) / PAYG registration services (the Services).

 22.1 LawPath Website provides suggestions on the Legal Documents and/or legal services that the Client may need based on the Client’s recent purchase records and/or other Clients’ actions by using an automated software.